 BELFAST, Maine – A judge in Waldo County has issued a final judgment of $1 million against Todd Gilday, who shot and killed a Belfast woman two years ago.

 Gilday shot Lynn Arsenault, 55, and her son Mathew Day, 22, on Aug.
 28, 2013, following a dispute between the men.
 Arsenault died and Day suffered serious injuries.
 Gilday pleaded guilty and is serving a 50-year prison sentence.

-James O’Connell, an attorney with the Berman & Simmons law firm, filed a wrongful death lawsuit on behalf of Arsenault’s husband, Donald Arsenault Jr. of Garland.
+Berman & Simmons filed a wrongful death lawsuit on behalf of Arsenault’s husband, Donald Arsenault Jr. of Garland.
 The lawsuit was heard in Waldo County Superior Court.

-“The loss of Lynn Arsenault has been devastating to her husband, other family members, and her community,” O’Connell said.
+“The loss of Lynn Arsenault has been devastating to her husband, other family members, and her community,” a Berman & Simmons representative said.
 “No one should have to endure what they have gone through.
 We’re pleased that justice has now been served in Maine’s civil court system, just as it was served in the criminal system.”

 The Bangor Daily News covered this story in an article on Nov.
 24, 2015.
 Click here to read the story by BDN staff writer Abigail Curtis.